Quarterly newsletters with updates on research, new findings and relevant international conferences.

 ICBP Chair and Deputy Chair

-The partnership is lead by ICBP Chair, Heather Bryant (Vice President for Cancer Control, Canadian Partnership Against Cancer), and Deputy Chair, David Currow (CEO, Cancer Institute NSW).
+The partnership is led by ICBP Chair, Heather Bryant (Chief Scientific Officer, Canadian Partnership Against Cancer), and Deputy Chair, David Currow (CEO, Cancer Institute NSW).

 ICBP Programme Board